kenchrcum/wasabi-s3-operator/README.md

 ## 🎯 Overview

-The Wasabi S3 Provider Operator brings declarative S3 bucket management directly into your Kubernetes workflows.
+The Wasabi S3 Operator brings declarative S3 bucket management directly into your Kubernetes workflows.
 It enables you to:

 - **Manage Wasabi S3 buckets** through Kubernetes CRDs
 - **Configure bucket policies** with IAM-style policy documents